Skip to main content

 auth_type = oidc

-account = <myrucioaccount>
+account = <MY_RUCIO_ACCOUNT>

 oidc_audience = rucio

-oidc_scope = openid profile offline_access wlcg wlcg.groups fts:submit-transfer
+oidc_scope = openid profile offline_access

 request_retries = 3